-On April 24, 2015, In His Shoes is organizing and thereby commemorating the 100th Anniversary of the Armenian Genocide with 100 souls walking in the shoes of others who are persecuted and oppressed.
-These souls will reflect the Ascension in their own lives and the in the lives of the community by reaching out to the crucified people of this world.
-This is a call to people throughout the world to take a spiritually meaningful approach to the commemoration by giving of themselves.
+On April 24, 2015, In His Shoes organized and thereby commemorated the 100th Anniversary of the Armenian Genocide with 100 souls walking in the shoes of others who are persecuted and oppressed.
+These souls reflected the Ascension in their own lives and the in the lives of the community by reaching out to the crucified people of this world.
+This is a call which continues past the 100th anniversary – it’s an ongoing call to people throughout the world to take a spiritually meaningful approach to the commemoration by giving of themselves.

 -Fr.
 Vazken Movsesian

 Below are projects that were selected to reflect the goals and objectives of In His Shoes.
 They were organized and executed on April 24, 2015.
 In addition, you also have the opportunity to participate by taking the #100Years #100Souls Pledge!

 A Genocide is taking place right now.
 Hundreds of thousands have been killed and according to UN estimates 2.7 million Darfuris remain in internally displaced persons camps.
 Like the Armenian Genocide, Darfur is all but forgotten and ignored by the world.

 By pledging to walk in this “shoe” you will work to bring awareness to the Darfur genocide and populations.
 We are working with volunteers at iAct (www.iActivism.org) to bring awareness and assistance to the refugees.
 Getting the word out can be as simple as talking/blogging about it.
 (See “Greetings of Hope” on the main page of the In His Shoes website to get some ideas).
 It can be financial by donating dollars for much needed help and support through the Little Ripples program.